Explainable Machine Learning for Public Policy: Use Cases, Gaps, and Research Directions: Introduction

-In this paper, we focus on applications of ML to public policy and social good problems.
-We seek to define the role of explainable ML in these domains, and how it can be used to improve policy outcomes.
-To that end, this paper offers the following: \begin{enumerate} \item Identifying a use-case taxonomy of ML explanations in public policy applications \item Identifying the explanation goals, the end-users, and the explanation needs, for each use-case \item Identifying research gaps by comparing the existing body of work to the needs of the use-cases \item Proposing research directions to develop effective explainable ML systems that would lead to improved policy decisions and consequently improved societal outcomes \end{enumerate}
+In this paper, we use our experience working with government agencies and non-profits and focus on applications of ML to public policy problems.
+Among the broad range of intervention points that the domain of policy presents to ML (e.g., policy design, evaluation, administration), we focus our attention on policy administration tasks where predictive ML models are used to support human decisions with objectives of improving the efficiency of resource usage, the effectiveness of interventions, and equity of outcomes.
+We seek to define the role of explainable ML in these domains and how we can use it to improve policy and social outcomes.
+To that end, this paper has the following contributions: \begin{enumerate} \item Identifying the primary use-cases of ML explanations in public policy applications. \item For each use case, identifying the goals of the explanation methods, the end-users, and the explanation needs. \item Identifying research gaps by comparing the known capabilities of the existing body of work to the needs of the use-cases \item Proposing research directions to develop effective explainable ML systems that would be targeted for the needs of real-world use cases and lead to improved policy decisions and consequently improved societal outcomes \end{enumerate}